Jnani-222/DataPreprocessing-MissingValues/README.md

 # Data Missing Value Handling in Python

-This README file provides an overview of the Python script used to handle missing values in a dataset.
+This is  an overview of the Python script used to handle missing values in a dataset.
 The script reads a dataset from an Excel file, explores the data, identifies missing values, and fills them using various strategies.

 ## Overview